- Education and Science»

 Quetzals do not reproduce in captivity.
 If their native habits are not preserved, they will go extinct.

 The Quetzal Education Research Center (QERC) is located in San Gerardo de Dota, Costa Rica, and is operated by the Biology Department of Southern Nazarene University in Bethany, Oklahoma.
 The goal of the center is to promote biodiversity, conservation and sustainability in communities near the quetzal's habitat.
-To find out more about the Quetzal Education Research Center, please click on the link below:

 A Poll Just for Fun